MartinMalyMM/MI-PYT/README.rst

 Moreover, a web application is also included to process GitHub webhooks - your labels will be always up-to-date!

 Besides, the you can import the filabel module in your Python projects.
-How to configure and use the filabel module is described in the documentation.
+How to configure and use the filabel module is described in the documentation: https://filabel-malymar9.readthedocs.io/en/latest/ .

 Installation
 ------------